bencardoen/CSRM/README.md

 ```

-For most of the tests tree are generated, these are written in dot format in the 'output' folder.
+For most of the tests trees are generated in dot format in the 'output' folder.
 A small script is present in this folder that call graphviz to render the trees in svg format, run from within the output folder:

 ```Shell